lexach91/algorithm-visualizer/README.md

 ###### Languages

 - [Python](https://www.python.org/): The main language used to develop the application.
-- [JavaScript](https://www.javascript.com/): The language used by the Code Institute to run mock terminal in the browser.
+- [JavaScript](https://www.javascript.com/): The language used by the Code Institute to run the mock terminal in the browser.
 - [HTML](https://www.w3schools.com/html/): The language used by the Code Institute to create the layout needed to run the mock terminal in the browser.

 ###### Frameworks, libraries, and packages